jakobzhao/geog4572/labs/lab06/readme.md

 **This lab is optional rather than required.** You can get extra points if you can compelete and submit this lab.
 This lab accounts 25 points in total.

-In this lab, you are expected to generate a structure from Motion (SfM) using a dataset of 2-dimensional photoes.
+In this lab, you are expected to generate a structure from Motion (SfM) using a dataset of 2-dimensional photos.
 You can use the dataset provided by the course or collected by yourself.
 Once the SfM is generated, you will need to visualize this SfM model on github page as usual.
 To do that, you will need to use a dedicated web based point cloud platform - Potree.  (a free open-source WebGL based point cloud renderer for large point clouds, originally developed at the Institute of Computer Graphics and Algorithms, TU Wien).
 [Check this demo](https://jakobzhao.github.io/geog4572/labs/lab06/index.html)

 ![](img/potree.png)